oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 property.

 Non-updatable properties SHOULD be omitted from the request body.
-If they are provided, services MUST either ignore the values in the request body or fail the request, for example if the provided values do not match the actual values known by the service.
+If they are provided, services MUST either ignore the values in the request body or fail the request if the provided values do not match the service-determined values.

 Non-updatable properties include (and are not limited to)